Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1100.md

 What about emergency patches?
 External updates?
 External updates should be just a matter of testing the app.
 Perhaps consider "thou shalt not install from the interwebs".

-fpm - used to bundle gems as an rpm - love fpm
+[fpm](https://github.com/jordansissel/fpm) - used to bundle gems as an rpm - love fpm, great for debian

 ## What will we do now?
 What needs to happen next?